codybenlewis/CBL-Personal-Website/resume.md

 ### **string&&loop/Cody Ben Lewis, LLC** | Somerville, MA
 #### Owner - Spring 2016 to Present
 * Manages and operates a sock design and production business
-* Designed and produced over 20,000 pairs of socks across 50+ individual designs
+* Created over 20,000 pairs of custom socks and more than fifty individual patterns
-* Clients Include: TunnelBear, University of New Hampshire, WHOOP, Counter Intuitive&nbsp;Records
+* Clients Include: WHOOP, TunnelBear, University of New Hampshire, Counter Intuitive&nbsp;Records

 ### **MullenLowe** | Boston, MA
 #### Creative Technologist - Spring 2016 to Spring 2020